Happy almost Halloween!

 Until next time & have a good week!

 - 2 medium cooking apples (peeled, cored and cut into small pieces)

 - 1 tablespoon cornflour

 - 50 g icing sugar

-Place apples and golden caster sugar in a medium saucepan and add 2 tbsp of water.
+- Place apples and golden caster sugar in a medium saucepan and add 2 tablespoon of water.
 Cover with the lid and cook for 5 minutes, until the apples are soft.
 Set aside allowing ti to cool slightly, then add pumpkin puree and cinnamon, and mix it gently.

 - In a small bowl, mix together maple syrup and cornflour and stir into apple and pumpkin mixture.